Arshit938/Your-Mini-Mart/README.md

 # Your-Mini-Mart
-It is an e-commerce website which can be used for drop shipping of day to day goods it is built with the help of django, HTML, CSS
+It is an e-commerce website which can be used for buying  day to day goods it is built with the help of django, HTML, CSS

 # important commands